autokey/autokey/Known-Limitations.md

 - You can only place one `<cursor>` macro into a phrase.
 - If you use a `<script>` macro, your script may not alter the system state, otherwise the expansion _will_ fail.
 See the `Run script` section [here](https://github.com/autokey/autokey/wiki/Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases#run-script) for additional details.

+# Sticky Keys

+If you enable the Sticky Keys accessibility option on your desktop environment, the desktop will process those keypresses and pass them unmodified to AutoKey.
+This means that AutoKey will see them as separate keypresses and _not_ as multikey hotkeys.
+I.e. they won't work.

 # Scripts